$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Be An Expert At Petting Your Cat The Right Way

-Petting your cat or giving your cat a massage is a positive and bonding experience for you and the cat.
-Petting your cat can help alleviate stress, anxiety, and stiffness in cats.
-This, in turn, boosts the overall health and well-being of your cat.
+Petting your cat or giving your cat a light massage is a positive and bonding experience for you and the cat.
+Petting your cat can help alleviate stress, anxiety, and stiffness in cats, which in turn, boosts the overall health and well being of your cat.

 Can I Massage My Cat At Home?